Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: LATTICE CODING AND DECODING

 Since the vector $\mathbf{Bx}$ can be viewed as a lattice point, MIMO decoding can be formulated as a lattice decoding problem.
 The ML decoder computes

-which amounts to solving a closest-vector problem (CVP) in a finite subset of lattice $\mathcal{L}$.\ Note that the complexity of the standard ML decoding that uses exhaustive search is exponential in $n$, and also increases with the alphabet size.
-ML decoding may be accomplished by the sphere decoding.
+which amounts to solving a closest-vector problem (CVP) in a finite subset of lattice $\mathcal{L}$.\ ML decoding may be accomplished by the sphere decoding.
 However, the expected complexity of sphere decoding is exponential for fixed SNR \cite{jalden}.

 A promising approach to reducing the computational complexity of sphere decoding is to relax the finite lattice to the infinite lattice and to solve